raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 }
 {% endhighlight %}

-Our next problem is thorny: To test whether an iterator has one or more values to return, we call `.next()`.
+Our third problem is thorny: To test whether an iterator has one or more values to return, we call `.next()`.
 But doing so actually fetches the value and changes the state of the iterator.
 If we write:

 {% highlight javascript %}
 while (iterators.some(i => !i.next().done))
 {% endhighlight %}

 We will fetch the first element of each iterator and discard it.
 That's a problem.
-What we want is a magic iterator that lets us peek at the next element (and whether the iterator is done), while allowing us to grab that element later.
+What we want is a magic iterator that lets us peek at the next element (and whether the iterator is done), while allowing us to grab the element later.

 So let's write an iterator adaptor class that does that: